If you’re out photographing for hours on end, you’ll no doubt feel the benefit of these harnesses right off the bat.

 The Universal Tripod Adapter Plate is an adapter with an Arca Swiss compatible dovetail and accepts the Flat Hub for use on the harness system.

-The Flat Hub now obviously prohibits my L-bracket from working on the horizontal direction, so to alleviate this problem, Cotton made a Universal Tripod Adapter Plate (755NHP).
+The Flat Hub now obviously prohibits my L-bracket from working on the horizontal direction, so to alleviate this problem, Cotton made a Universal Tripod Adapter Plate (755NHP) [affiliate link].
 This adapter simply allows you to attach the Flat Hub onto an Arca Swiss compatible tripod head.
 (See the Arca Swiss L-Bracket section below for additional notes)

 Note that this is just a tripod adapter so you still need the Flat Hub to attach onto the Universal Tripod Adapter Plate.
 Once the full combination is attached, the camera now sits off to the side of the harness and is no longer centered.
 For shorter lenses attached to the camera this shouldn’t be a problem, but for longer lenses, it will force your camera to rest a little on an angle inside the carrier.